djl/mulder/README.markdown

 ### Backup settings

 * `bucket`

    The S3 bucket to upload to.

 * `files`

    A list of comma-separated set of files and directories to be backed up.
 Each item in this set will be included in the final gzipped tarball.

 * `name`

    The name of the archive to be created.
 Treated as an `strftime(3)` string.

 * `exclude` (optional)

    A list of files to exclude from a backup.

 * `gpg` (optional)

-   Encrypt snapshots with your default key
+   Encrypt snapshots with your default key.